Tuning the thermal conductivity of silicon nanowires by surface passivation: Results and discussions

 In Fig.~\ref{fig:SED} we show SED data for O--SiNW systems for different $c$.
 For reference, we have also calculated SED for bulk Si and bare SiNW.
 Fig.~\ref{fig:SED} shows several interesting features:

 \begin{enumerate}

-\item SiNW and O--SiNWs have rather complex phonon band structures compared to bulk Si with several optical branches appearing for $\nu \geq 1.0$ THz.

-\item For $\nu < 1.0$ THz, SiNWs show dilatational (D), torsional (T), and flexural (F) acoustic branches in the decreasing order of group velocities, respectively.
-More importantly, the emergence of the slow flexural phonons in the long wavelength acoustic limit (i.e., the lowest dispersion branch with near zero group velocity for $k \to 0$) can be seen.
-Furthermore, the partial confinement of the optical phonons can also be observed, identified by the flat dispersion near $\nu \approx 1.2$ THz.
+\item SiNWs have rather complex phonon band structures compared to a bulk Si.
+For $\nu < 1.0$ THz, SiNWs show the dilatational (D), the torsional (T), and the flexural (F) acoustic branches in the decreasing order of (slope) group velocity, respectively (see the labeling for SiNW).
+More importantly, the emergence of slow flexural phonons in the long wavelength acoustic limit can be seen, i.e., following $\nu \propto k_{z}^2$.

-\item The D and T phonon branches (following $\nu \propto k$) become softer for SiNW than bulk Si due to a reduction in the overall stiffness of a nanowire.
-We notice here that we only see one of the two T branches.
-This is because SiNWs are embedded in vacuum and thus the symmetrical cross--section leads to a degeneracy of the T branches \cite{HepplestoneSrivastava2005,Zhang2007}.
-This stiffness reduction will then lead to a reduction of $\kappa$ as predicted by the minimum thermal conductivity model~\cite{Cahill1992}.
+\item The partial confinement of the optical phonons can also be observed, identified by the flat dispersion of the optical branches near $\nu \approx 1.2$ THz.
+Consistent with the literature, the D and T phonon branches (following $\nu \propto k_z$) become softer for SiNW than the bulk Si and thus also reduces $\kappa$~\cite{Cahill1992}.

-\item The SED maps become sharper with increasing $c$, especially for $c \geq 75\%$, i.e., improved crystallinity and thus longer phonon life time $\tau$ and higher $\kappa$.
+\item The O--SiNW SED maps become sharper with increasing $c$, especially for $c \geq 75\%$.
+This is a clear indication of the improved crystallinity in O--SiNWs.
+The spectral width of the branches is also inversely proportional to the phonon lifetime $\tau_{\rm p}$~\cite{Thomas2010}, i.e., the sharper the SED map, the higher the $\tau_{\rm p}$ and thus an increase $\kappa$.

-\item We observe in Fig.~\ref{fig:SED} that the acoustic phonon branches steepen up with increasing $c$, and has a profound influence on the intermediate T branch.
-It can be observed that the T branch approaches the D branch with increasing $c$.
-Furthermore, there is a corresponding increase in the number of active phonon branches which changes the density of states (see the Supplementary Figure S2)~\cite{epaps} and hence $\kappa$.
+\item Fig.~\ref{fig:SED} also reveal that the acoustic phonon branches steepen up with increasing $c$ and has a profound influence on the (intermediate) T branch., i.e., the T branch approaches the D branch with increasing $c$.
+Furthermore, there is a corresponding increase in the number of active phonon branches which changes the vibrational density of states $g(\nu)$ (see the Supplementary Figure S2)~\cite{epaps}.

-\item {Passivation can also significantly change the flexural stiffness, and hence group velocities, of each of these modes of propagation (see the Supplementary Movie).
-Here, the flexural stiffness is related to $w$ and thus the kinks/bends along the less stiff SiNWs enhance phonon scattering and thus reduce $\kappa$ \cite{kinksSi2013NL,chen19jap,Mukherji21AN}.
-These flexural branches persist for all $c$.}
+\item Passivation can also significantly change the flexural stiffness and hence group velocities (see the Supplementary Movie).
+The presence of the flexural stiffness significantly influence the phonon propagation.
+Larger flexural stiffness induces less number of kinks/bends along the O--SiNWs and thus have less number of phonon scattering sites for a given $L_z$~\cite{kinksSi2013NL,chen19jap,Mukherji21AN,mukherji24lang}.

 \end{enumerate}